kanmaniashokqa/cypress-lighthouse/README.md

 # Cypress Lighthouse Test Project

-This project demonstrates how to run Lighthouse audits using Cypress, providing automated performance, accessibility, best practices, and SEO testing for web applications.
+This project demonstrates how to run Lighthouse audits using Cypress, providing performance, accessibility, best practices, and SEO testing scores and recommendations for web applications.

 ## Prerequisites